-Periocular dermatochalasis is the term for eye bags and excessive loose skin on the eye.
-It occurs when the upper eyelids lose elasticity, causing the formation of a “hood” that droops outwards and downwards onto the eyelashes.
-This obstructs the visual field of the patient and causes discomfort.
+Periocular dermatochalasis, the term for under-eye bags and excessive loose skin surrounding the eye.
+This physical blemish occurs when the upper eyelids lose the youthful elasticity, enabling the formation of a “hood” of skin tissue that droops outwards and downwards onto the eyelashes.
+This obstructs the visual field of a patient and could cause discomfort.
 It also contributes to the formation of wrinkles on the eyelids.

 This excessive skin and subcutaneous tissue is either caused by constant swelling (blepharochalasis), or aging and hereditary reasons.
 Other medical causes may include renal failure, trauma, thyroid eye disease, Ehlers-Danlos syndrome, hereditary angioneurotic edema, amyloidosis, and xanthelasma.